 How to position your hive

 Now that you have your native beehive, you need to find a suitable location for it.
 Here are a few tips.
+Please note this information is intended for Sydney locations with a Bush Bees hive.
+Feel free to contact us if you have any questions.

 Once you have suitably placed your bees, you can release them by sliding the clear gauze caps off the black elbows.
 The bees will begin to forage.